cwingard/cgsn-parsers/README.md

 # At this point you will need to deal with any conflicts, of which there should
 # be none.
 Hopefully...

-# Count the number of commits in the current work you are trying to merge
-git log --oneline master...<branch>

 # Push the current working, rebased branch to your bitbucket fork and then
 # make a pull request to merge your work into the main code branch.
 Once the